Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 This guide will help you know more about your medications and what to expect when you take them.

 This is extremely important.
-If you do not have complete information about your own ailment, how can you have a detailed conversation about your own needs?
+If you do not have complete information about your ailment, how can you have a detailed conversation about your needs?

-Knowing what kind of new medical options are out there and even knowing the benefits or even side effects of different medications will help you talk to your doctor in detail and discuss your options.
+Knowing what new medical options are available and the benefits or side effects of different medications will help you talk to your doctor in detail and discuss your options.

 Your options, simplified

-In this article, you will find the most commonly used medicines for fibromyalgia treatment broken down into sections that make it easier for you to understand the medicine at a glance!
+In this article, the most commonly used medicines for fibromyalgia treatment are broken down into sections that make it easier for you to understand the medicine at a glance!

 Benefits and side effects – Pain medication